Pinebruiser/Loan-Status-Prediction-/README.md

     Exploratory Data Analysis (EDA): The notebook includes basic EDA to understand the dataset, checking for null values and duplicates.

     Modeling: The project uses the CatBoostClassifier for prediction.
-It also uses imblearn.over_sampling.SMOTE to handle potential class imbalance and sklearn.model_selection.GridSearchCV for hyperparameter tuning.
+While predicting without hnadling class imbalance for one of the model and another that uses imblearn.over_sampling.SMOTE to handle potential class imbalance and sklearn.model_selection.GridSearchCV for hyperparameter tuning.

+    Accuracy: The modeles provided accuracy of abouit 96 percent across F1-Score,recall and precision

 Requirements